 Its last recording for Deutsche Grammophon was unanimously acclaimed by the press and received the “Choc” distinction from Classica magazine.

-New season’s highlights include L’Incoronazione di Poppea – celebrating the 450th anniversary of Monteverdi’s birth – in Barcelona and Bilbao, a special season at the Château de Versailles implying five performances at the Opéra Royal and the Chapelle Royale, a musical “battle” performed with the Moscow Chamber Orchestra in Russia and in France, a concert performance of Carmen with the forces of the Orquesta Sinfónica de Castilla y León, Vivaldi’s Gloria and Haendel’s Dixit Dominus in Brittany, Barcelona and Versailles, as well as a Europe tour of the Four Seasons.
-The greatly expected reunion of Matheus and Cecilia Bartoli will also take place this year, at both Whitsun and Summer Salzburg Festival, with Rossini’s L’Italiana in Algeri.
-After its success at the Vieilles Charrues festival and its unforgettable Folle Nuit des Matheus in Brest and in parisian venue Olympia, the Ensemble Matheus endeavours more than ever to develop unique musical experiences in order to make music as vivid and universal as possible.
+New season’s highlights include L’Incoronazione di Poppea – celebrating the 450th anniversary of Monteverdi’s birth – in Barcelona and Bilbao, a special season at the Château de Versailles implying five performances at the Opéra Royal and the Chapelle Royale, a musical “battle” performed with the Moscow Chamber Orchestra in Russia and in France, a concert performance of Carmen with the forces of the Orquesta Sinfónica de Castilla y León, Vivaldi’s Gloria and Handel’s Dixit Dominus in Brittany, Barcelona and Versailles, as well as a Europe tour of the Four Seasons.
+The greatly expected reunion of Ensemble Matheus and Cecilia Bartoli also took place in 2018, at both the Whitsun and Summer Salzburg Festivals, with Rossini’s L’Italiana in Algeri.
+After its success at the Vieilles Charrues festival and its unforgettable Folle Nuit des Matheus in Brest and in the Parisian venue Olympia, the Ensemble Matheus endeavours more than ever to develop unique musical experiences in order to make music as vivid and universal as possible.

 The Ensemble Matheus is subsidised by the Conseil régional de Bretagne, the Conseil départemental du Finistère, the town of Brest, and the Ministère de la culture et de la communication – DRAC de Bretagne.
 Its performances are kindly supported by its sponsors, BNP Paribas – Banque de Bretagne and Altarea Cogedim.
 Air France is the official partner of the Ensemble Matheus.